Santa Cruz, California: American period

+California was the first portion of the former Mexican territory to become a state, in 1850.
+Santa Cruz County was established the same year, and Santa Cruz became the county seat.
+Santa Cruz was incorporated as a town in 1866, and became a charter city in 1876.

 Following the U.S. Conquest of California, Santa Cruz steadily grew with the arrival of immigrants from the eastern United States.
-Elihu Anthony (1818–1905) arrived in Santa Cruz in 1847 and opened many firsts for the city, including the first Protestant Church, the first blacksmith foundry, he built the first wharf and was the first postmaster.
-He developed the first commercial blocks in downtown Santa Cruz with his early blacksmith foundry located at the corner of Pacific Street and Mission Street.
-Anthony with Frederick A. Hihn, built the first private water supply network in the city and serving nearby communities.
-The establishment of railroad lines in Santa Cruz in 1876 until 1881 with the Santa Cruz Railroad, brought workers to Santa Cruz and provided market access for the city's timber, leather and limestone industries.
+Elihu Anthony (1818–1905) arrived in Santa Cruz in 1847 and opened many firsts for the city, including the first Protestant Church and the first blacksmith foundry.
+He built the first wharf and was the first postmaster.
+He developed the first commercial blocks in downtown Santa Cruz with his early blacksmith foundry located at what is now the corner of Pacific Avenue and Mission Street.
+With Frederick A. Hihn, Anthony built the first private water supply network in the city and serving nearby communities.

+The establishment of railroad lines in Santa Cruz in 1875–76 with the Santa Cruz & Felton Railroad and the Santa Cruz Railroad provided market access for the city's timber, leather and limestone industries.

 California Powder Works began manufacturing blasting powder for California mining when normal supplies were interrupted by the American Civil War.
-A powder mill built on the San Lorenzo River upstream of Santa Cruz used charcoal and powder kegs manufactured from local forests.
-The mill later manufactured smokeless powder used in United States Army Krag-Jørgensen rifles and guns of the United States Navy Pacific and Asiatic fleets.
+The extensive complex built on the San Lorenzo River upstream of Santa Cruz used charcoal and powder kegs manufactured from local forests.
+The Works later manufactured smokeless powder used in United States Army Krag-Jørgensen rifles and guns of the United States Navy Pacific and Asiatic fleets.

 Santa Cruz was hard hit by the 1989 Loma Prieta earthquake that killed three people.
 It was also hit by ocean surges caused by the 2011 Tōhoku earthquake and tsunami, wherein the Santa Cruz Small Craft Harbor sustained an estimated $10 million of damage, with another $5 million of damage to docked boats there.
-It was again hit by ocean surges caused by 2022 Hunga Tonga–Hunga Ha'apai eruption and tsunami, that caused damages to the harbor.
+Following the earthquake, a former building chief urged the city government to consider relocating to a safer location with lower risk of damage from seismic activity.
+It was again hit by ocean surges caused by 2022 Hunga Tonga–Hunga Haʻapai eruption and tsunami, that caused damages to the harbor.